 For our art outcome, Nursery will be developing their creative skills to draw the different stages of a growing seed, use blowing and splatter techniques to link with the art in the core text and create a collage using different seeds.

 Our role play area will be a garden centre which will enable the children to use their imaginations by using first hand experiences and practise language and communication skills as they take on the roles of gardener/ shop assistant.

-Parents can support their child's learning through reading with them every day and discussing the stories that they have read, and by taking children to the local library to read about our topics.
-Practicing counting and number skills when out and about will support children’s development and understanding in Maths.
-In line with the termly theme based on ‘Identity and Diversity’, reading your child a story or your favourite story focusing on what makes us special will help them to develop their ideas.
+Parents can support their child's learning through reading with them every day and discussing the stories that they have read.
+Practicing counting and number skills when out and about will support children’s development and understanding in maths.
 If you would like to discuss more about how you can help your child at home please see your child's class teacher.

 We welcome parental involvement in the life of our school.
 If you are able to visit the school or help in any way, please contact your child’s class teacher.